 Acute myeloid leukaemia (AML) in children

-One-third of all childhood cancers are leukaemia, with approximately 400 new cases occurring each year in the UK.
+Acute myeloid leukaemia (AML) is a type of blood cancer.
+A third of all childhood cancers are leukaemia, with approximately 400 new cases occurring each year in the UK.
 Less than a quarter of these are acute myeloid leukaemia (AML).
-AML can affect children of any age, and girls and boys are equally affected.
+AML can affect children of any age; girls and boys are equally affected.

 Leukaemia is a cancer of the white blood cells.
 All blood cells are produced in the bone marrow, the spongy substance at the core of some of the bones in the body.